rseeto/mlops_hot_dog_classifier/README.md

 * File structure is truncated for brevity

 ## Description
 This project was meant to answer the question 'Is a hot dog a taco or a sandwich?' while incorporating deep learning TensorFlow Extended production pipeline techniques.
 The goal of this project was to train a model to classify a photo as tacos, sandwiches, or miscellaneous food.
 From a Bayesian perspective, the trained model could then be used to predict if an image of a hot dog was most like a taco or sandwich based on the magnitude of the prediction.
-The TenforFlow/Keras model was a relatively simplistic image classification model incorporating transfer learning; however, the emphasis was on production level TensorFlow Extended pipelines and not necessarily on the model itself.
+The TensorFlow/Keras model was a relatively simplistic image classification model incorporating transfer learning; however, the emphasis was on production level TensorFlow Extended pipelines and not necessarily on the model itself.

 The notebook [1.0-data-prep.ipynb](notebooks/1.0-data-prep.ipynb) details the data preparation process.
 In short, three hundred images of tacos, sandwiches, and miscellaneous food were manually reviewed, interleaved, and processed into a baseline data set.
 Another data set containing open face sandwich, hard tacos, and miscellaneous food was created.
 This data set was referred to as a taco bias data set as it was believed that the curvature of the hard tacos mimicked the curvature of a hot dog bun and the resulting model would predict that hot dogs were more similar to tacos.
+A sandwich bias data set was created using submarine sandwich, flat taco, and miscellaneous food based on the same reasoning of the taco bias data set.

 The notebook [2.0-pipeline-interactive.ipynb](notebooks/2.0-pipeline-interactive.ipynb) outlines the creation of an interactive TensorFlow Extended pipeline to train an image classification pipeline.
 The pipeline contained the `ExampleGen`, `StatisticsGen`, `SchemaGen`, `ExampleValidator`, `Transform`, `Trainer`, `Evaluator`, and `Pusher` components.
 Transfer learning was used with `EfficientNetB0` as the base model.
 The `Transform` component resized the image to 224 by 224.
 The `Trainer` component used transfer learning with `EfficientNetB0` as the base model.
 The model was trained on the baseline data set.